 Compiled by the Road Trip Alberta team

-To help narrow down your myriad of possibilities and ensure you experience the must-sees in this charming mountain park, we’ve put together a 3-day Banff itinerary that packs in the best the area has to offer for your long-weekend.
+To help narrow down the myriad of possibilities and ensure you experience the must-sees in this charming mountain park, we’ve put together a 3-day Banff itinerary that packs in the best the area has to offer for your long-weekend.

 Canadian winters offer a lot to love, but shivering and wishing you were inside the whole time can suck all the joy out of a fun trip.
 By making sure you’re properly equipped, you can make your 3-day trip to Banff and Lake Louise 1000% better.